dotnet/csharpstandard/standard/classes.md

 Abstract property declarations are only permitted in abstract classes ([§15.2.2.2](classes.md#15222-abstract-classes)).
 The accessors of an inherited virtual property can be overridden in a derived class by including a property declaration that specifies an `override` directive.
 This is known as an ***overriding property declaration***.
 An overriding property declaration does not declare a new property.
 Instead, it simply specializes the implementations of the accessors of an existing virtual property.

-The override declaration and the overridden base property have the same declared accessibility.
-In other words, an override declaration cannot change the accessibility of the base property.
+The override declaration and the overridden base property are required to have the same declared accessibility.
+In other words, an override declaration may not change the accessibility of the base property.
 However, if the overridden base property is protected internal and it is declared in a different assembly than the assembly containing the override declaration then the override declaration's declared accessibility shall be protected.
 If the inherited property has only a single accessor (i.e., if the inherited property is read-only or write-only), the overriding property shall include only that accessor.
 If the inherited property includes both accessors (i.e., if the inherited property is read-write), the overriding property can include either a single accessor or both accessors.
 There shall be an identity conversion between the type of the overriding and the inherited property.

 An overriding property declaration may include the `sealed` modifier.
 Use of this modifier prevents a derived class from further overriding the property.
 The accessors of a sealed property are also sealed.